View and download these guidelines in PDF form here.

 Recognizing that preparation of a full proposal is a significant, time consuming undertaking, the GC provides the following information about the process:

-Proposer drafts proposal, carefully considering GC Pre-proposal Guidelines (1-7 below) in addition to the procedures outlined on the Faculty Senate website for “Creating and Changing Graduate Programs”
+Pre-proposal Guidelines (1-7 below) in addition to the procedures outlined on the Graduate Council website for “Creating and Changing Graduate Programs” (https://graduatecouncil.rice.edu/proposal-guidelines/guidelines-proposing-and-changing-graduate-programs)

-- To discuss the draft, at the request of the proposer, an advisory meeting is arranged by the chair of GC.
+1. To discuss the draft, at the request of the proposer, an advisory meeting is arranged by the chair of GC.
 The advisory meeting is the necessary first step to formally start the proposal process.
+This meeting should be held by November 1 to ensure consideration during the current academic year.

 Faculty should have reflected on each of the following GC pre-proposal guidelines before the advisory meeting:

-"For assessment purposes, the Graduate Council will receive from ______________________________________(proposer’s name or unit) an evaluation of the program after three years of operation, to include information regarding staffing, faculty involvement, student admissions, student retention, quality of instruction, and budget overview.”
+"For assessment purposes, the Graduate Council will receive from (proposer’s name or unit) an evaluation of the program after three/five/eight* years of operation, to include information regarding staffing, faculty involvement, student admissions, student retention, quality of instruction, and budget overview.”